Qatar considering bid for 2030 Asian Games

 Decisions by some of the world’s biggest sports to bring their showcase events to Qatar have often been clouded in scandal and controversy.

-Allegations of bribery, corruption and human rights violations hung over the bids for both the 2022 World Cup and 2019 world athletics championships.
+Allegations of bribery, corruption and human rights violations hung over the bids for the 2022 soccer World Cup and 2019 world athletics championships.

-Qatar has demonstrated a huge appetite for hosting the world’s biggest sporting parties but its residents have shown little desire to actually attend them.
+Qatar has demonstrated a huge appetite for hosting the world’s biggest sporting parties, part of a national development strategy that aims to build a sports industry and diversify its energy-based economy.

-The athletics world championships have been heavily criticized for sparse attendance while the searing heat has forced the road events to be run at midnight to avoid the worst of the extreme conditions.
+The athletics world championships being held in Doha this week have been heavily criticised for sparse attendance while the searing heat has forced the road events to be run at midnight to avoid the worst of the extreme conditions.

 Despite the criticism the QOC is set on continuing to increase Qatar’s sporting footprint.

-“This falls under our belief about the importance of sports and gathering the world together for them, and it is part of our vision for the Qatar 2030 development strategy,” said Al Obaidly.
+“This falls under our belief about the importance of sports and gathering the world together for them, and it is part of our vision for the Qatar 2030 development strategy,” said the official.

-Writing by Steve Keating; Editing by Clare Fallon
+Writing by Steve Keating; Editing by Clare Fallon and Ken Ferris